JMRI/JMRI/scripts/HOWTO-distribution.md

         ant make-test-release-branch
 ```

-  This will have done (more or less) the following actions:
+  This will have done (more or less) the following actions (assumes 'github' is a remote pointing at https://github.com/JMRI/JMRI.git ):

 ```
         git checkout master
         git pull
-        (commit a version number increment to master) git push JMRI/JMRI master
-        git checkout -b {branch}
+        (commit a version number increment to master) git checkout -b {branch}
-        git push JMRI/JMRI {branch}
+        git push github {branch}
         git checkout master
         git pull
 ```